 Tofu has the integrity to put his grandfather’s well-being above winning the tournament.

 The illustrations by Lynda C. Porter are wonderful!
 They’re filled with Japanese symbolism.
 The symbols are explained in the back of the book.
 For example, the carp is a symbol of strength, perseverance and courage.
 You’ll see illustrations of carps throughout the story.

 There are also suggestions for art and math activities to do with your class in the back of the book.

 Tofu Ling and the Carp Banner is a nice book for exposing young children to the festival of Tango no Sekku and the culture of Japan.

-This artilce was posted on Wednesday, September 28th, 2011 at 8:20 pm and is filed under Books & Stories, Childrens Stories, Countries & Cultures, Holidays Around the World, Japan, Tango no Sekku - Japanese Boys' Festival.
+This article was posted on Wednesday, September 28th, 2011 at 8:20 pm and is filed under Books & Stories, Childrens Stories, Countries & Cultures, Holidays Around the World, Japan, Tango no Sekku - Japanese Boys' Festival.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply